 10. Timeline.
 Great for working out deadlines too.
 Timelines are great tools for working with time, time-sensitive projects, and for working a project from the deadline date backwards.
 I enjoy working with timelines but they seem to be a little more constricting for us free flowing creative types that tend to get things done at the very last possible minute.
 You know, the fly by the seat of our pants kinda people.
 Mostly those of us with ADHD who thrive on challenges and adrenaline.
 Timelines are essential for historical books, memoirs, and dated books.

 Learning to capture those amazing thoughts in your head is one thing, learning to organize them is altogether different.
 These 10 tools will help you capture those valuable thoughts and ideas so you can transform them into works of art, inventions, etc. When you learn to organize your thoughts you become more productive, more creative, and even more organized in other areas of your life.

 Cindy Hyde, MA. author. coach. authorpreneur. speaker. evangelist. lover of books.
 Cindy has written more than 12 books.
 Her articles have been published internationally.
 She is passionate about helping you succeed.
 Connect with her at www.cindyhyde.com, facebook.com/cindylhyde, @cindyhyde, and you can find her books on Amazon.com, BarnesandNobel.com, and her website.

 Of the many things I am passionate about, writing is at the top of the list.
-I am first a lover of God, second a wife to the most patient man on the planet, Michael, mother of four, grandmother of 13, yes, even a great-grandmother of two.
+I am first a lover of God.
+Second, a wife to the most patient man on the planet, Michael.
+Mother of four, grandmother of 14, yes, even a great-grandmother of three.
 Thirdly, I am a servant to those who need help or guidance through life's struggles.
-And lastly, I am a Coach.
-A professional certified life coach.
+And lastly, I am a professional certified life coach.
 Coaching helps you realize your dreams, and meet your goal to be the best you possible!